NTIA/scos-sensor/README.md

 - ADMIN_EMAIL: Email used to generate admin user.
 Change in production.
 - ADMIN_NAME: Username for the admin user.
 - ADMIN_PASSWORD: Password used to generate admin user.
 Change in production.
+- API_SHM_SIZE: Size to allocate shared memory (`/dev/shm`) in the API container.
+This is currently used to allocate shared memory for parallel processing of IQ data with Ray.
 - AUTHENTICATION: Authentication method used for scos-sensor.
 Supports `TOKEN` or `CERT`.
 - BASE_IMAGE: Base docker image used to build the API container.
 These docker